i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Rock Smash rocks blocking an area will no longer appear.
         - Temporary rocks will be added to allow Rock Smash encounters.
     - Pokeballs may give out more than 1 item.
-        - Potion 5
-        - Super Potion 3
-        - Ether/Elixer 2
-        - Repel 5
-        - Super Repel 3
-        - Battle Items 5
+        - Potions, Repels, Pokeballs, Battle Boost Items - 5
-        - Pokeball 5
-        - Great Ball 3
+        - Super Potions, Super Repels, Great Balls, Shards, Escape Ropes, Single Status Healing Items - 3
-        - Specialty Balls 2
-        - Bitter Recovery Items 2 (Not Revival Herb)
+        - Ethers, Elixirs, Specialty Balls, Revives, Full Heals, Bitter Recovery Items (not including Revival Herb) - 2
-        - Revive 2
-        - Full Heal 2
-        - Status Healing Items 3
-        - Shards 3
-        - Escape Rope 3
+    - Mail found in item balls now have TMs.
+        - TMs found in the Trick House will be given to the player after finishing the last puzzle if missed.

 ### Type Changes